devops329/devops/instruction/jestAdvanced/jestAdvanced.md

 });
 ```

-When incrementing the runtime of asynchronous code, you can adapt the jest timer functions to also be async, for example `jest.advanceTimersByTimeAsync(1000)`
+When incrementing the runtime of asynchronous code, you can adapt the jest timer functions to also be asynchronous, for example `jest.advanceTimersByTimeAsync(1000)`

 ## Mocking fetch requests